-The World Health Organization - Laboratory Biosafety Manual, the monograph on decontamination and waste management, has detailed descriptions of various disinfectants, their uses and limitations, as well as descriptions of decontamination procedures.
+The World Health Organization - Laboratory Biosafety Manual, the monograph on decontamination and waste management, has detailed descriptions of various disinfectants, their uses and limitations, as well as descriptions of decontamination procedures. of decontamination procedures.

 10.1.
 Chlorine (Household Bleach)

 Chlorine compounds can be effective disinfectants, however the following must be kept in mind: